Rooted in Family Values: Namu Gaji

 David: Growing up, our neighbors called us the “Chinese boys,” and it wasn’t meant to be derogatory.
 They were just ignorant.
 In Massachusetts, our mom’s restaurant menu has a Thai food section, a Korean food section, and a sushi section.
 People want to sit down and order nigiri, California roll, and pad thai.

-David: A lot of American restaurants also incorporate different foods onto their menu, but people don’t assume they’ve swayed away from their heritage because they’re owned by a White face.
+David: A lot of American restaurants also incorporate different foods onto their menu, but people don’t assume they’ve swayed away from their heritage because they’re owned by a white face.

 David: Like Asian kabob.
 Kabob already means it’s from the Mediterranean.
 But Asian kabob?

 Dennis: We try to stay away from labeling, which is impossible to do.
 Somebody is going to label you at one point or another.
-But we just list ingredients on our menu.
+We just list ingredients on our menu.
 There’s no flag emblem next to each ingredient.
 There are food items that are staples across several countries and are called by their origin name.
 For example, we use doenjang, which is a Korean fermented soybean paste.
 But everyone calls it “Korean miso.”
 It’s like Korean miso is an American label drawn from a Japanese food item that is the closest thing to a Korean food item, and somehow that became the name.
 I think modern culture, but especially American culture, is rich with those mislabelings.
 There are a lot of funny interesting intersections.

 GR: What does the word fusion really mean?
 Every American restaurant is fusion in some way.

-GR: Farm-to-table is a “new trend” in the states but if you look at countries like Italy and Japan that's normal.
+GR: Farm-to-table is a “new trend” in the states, but if you look at countries like Italy and Japan, that's normal.
 You guys are cultivating your own farm with Kristyn Leach’s expertise and growing your own produce.
 How did you meet Kristyn and how did you come up with the idea to educate your diners about the food you’re growing?